 Through our market-leading photochemical etching service, we are uniquely placed to meet the industry’s trend towards miniaturisation, speed and economy.

-Using digital and easily re-iterated tooling rather than expensive and time-consuming steel tools, photo etching fits the low-risk product development strategy adopted by many electronics manufacturers and can move seamlessly from prototype to production in a matter of hours.
+Using digital and easily re-iterated tooling, rather than expensive and time-consuming steel tools, photo etching fits the low-risk product development strategy adopted by many electronics manufacturers.

 Economical, versatile volume supply

-As a production etching specialist, Precision Micro has the resources to compete on a global scale and capability to meet world-class levels of product quality, productivity, competitiveness and continuous improvement.
+Precision Micro has the resources to compete on a global scale, and the capability to meet world-class levels of product quality, productivity, competitiveness and continuous improvement.